(Disclosure: Some of the links below may be affiliate links)

-Now, choosing your asset allocation is critical because it will have to match with your current situation.
-If you can withstand larger volatility, you can handle a larger allocation to stocks.
+Now, choosing your asset allocation is critical because it must match your current situation.
+If you can withstand larger volatility, you can handle a larger stock allocation.
 But not everybody is the same, and even for one person, the situation may change over the years.

-It is important to realize the differences between the three main asset classes when talking about asset allocation.
+It is important to realize the differences between the three main asset classes when discussing asset allocation.

 By cash, I do not mean hard cash that you have a home or in your wallet.
 I mean cash that you have in a bank account.
 It could also be in a money-market fund, but this will make it less accessible.
-Of course, if you have a substantial amount of cash at home, you should count it as well.
+Of course, if you have a substantial amount of cash at home, you should also count it.

 Cash is the safest of the asset classes.
-If you leave some cash untouched for 20 years in an account, you know that you will still have the same amount in the end (unless you have fees for your bank account!).
+If you leave some cash untouched for 20 years in an account, you will still have the same amount (unless you have fees for your bank account!).

 So, cash is the best solution when you need to spend some money because it is ready at hand and is not volatile.

-The issue with cash is that its returns are almost non-existent.
+The cash issue is that its returns are almost non-existent.
 So, it will not keep up with inflation.
 So, if you keep your cash untouched for 20 years, it will keep the same value, but its purchasing power will be much lower.
-Inflation is the main reason why people should invest and not keep everything in cash.
+Inflation is why people should invest and not keep everything in cash.

 The reason to add some cash to a portfolio is to increase the accessibility of the money.